robinmattern/IODDCOM_prod-robin/README.md

                 `$ npm install     `

               2. Configure MySQL extraction parameters
-                `$ cd server1/1s1*   `
+                `$ cd 1s1*   `
                 `$ nano .env   `
                  - DBNAME, DBHOST, DBUSER, DBPASS = database connection parameters
                  - DBSQL1-n=SELECT * FROM ... statements will be joined together into one db.json file
                  - RENAME_EM=false will add a timestamp to the saved db.json and db.json.js
                  - RENAME_EM=true will save the current file with a timestamp

               3. Run the extraction program
-                `$ ./getJSON.mjs  `
+                `$ npm run getJSON   `

               4. Copy the extracted db.json files to their data locaton
-                 - Remove the _vYMMDD.HHMM if necessary
+                 - Remove the timestamp _vYMMDD.HHMM if necessary
-                 - Copy the db.json.js file into ./client1/home/assets/json for use by the Client1 App
+                 - Copy the file, db.json.js, into ./client1/home/assets/json for use by the Client1 App

   -